Teffluvium/my_boids/README.md

     \
     `avoid_factor = 0.01`
 - Amount that the boids try to match the velocity of the flock
+    \
     `alignment_factor = 0.01`
+- Radius of boids vision.
+Boids will not interact with other boids that exceed this radius
+    \
+    `visual_range = 50`

 ## 4. Additional references for Boids